Anne is a longtime freelance writer who's constantly trying to find ways to write articles online and turn a profit.

 Are you a student?
 Are you someone looking to get some extra cash on the side?
-Are you between jobs and you think that you have finally found the Holy Grail of making money online?
-You believe that if the website does not ask you for money to get money that it is not a scam?
-Well, you are wrong and let me tell you why, from my own experience.
+Are you between jobs, and you think that you have finally found the Holy Grail of making money online?
+Do you believe that if the website does not ask you for money to get money that it is not a scam?
+Well, you are wrong, and let me tell you why, from my own experience.

 How Do These Sites Work?

-- Watching ads – this pays marginally better than surveys, but I still wouldn’t consider it a reliable side income option, even if your expectations are pretty low.
+- Watching ads: This pays marginally better than surveys, but I still wouldn’t consider it a reliable side income option, even if your expectations are pretty low.
 Depending on the website, the time it takes you to get to the threshold needed to cash out may differ.
 And you may have to work extra hard if you want to cash out in PayPal money and not in gift cards.
-Here you can cheat the system a bit by playing the ads but not watching them, but I still do not consider it to be worthwhile.
+You can cheat the system a bit by playing the ads but not watching them, but I still do not consider it worthwhile.
 Again, if you are not from the three countries that I have already mentioned, you may find yourself at a loss when you barely get to watch any ads.
 Slim picking for those outside the US, Canada, and the UK, but it is what it is.

-- Fitness apps – I wanted to put this right after surveys, but it is pretty much the same as watching ads, at least money wise.
-If you are an active Instagram user, you may have seen some pages promote Sweatcoin or some other fitness app that supposedly will pay you to workout.
+- Fitness apps: I wanted to put this right after surveys, but it is pretty much the same as watching ads, at least money-wise.
+If you are an active Instagram user, you may have seen some pages promote Sweatcoin or some other fitness app that supposedly will pay you to work out.
 But who does that?
 And who does that and pays you anything close to decent?
-What these fitness apps do is reward you with points for walking a specific distance or for counting your steps and meeting a threshold that they have set in stone.
+These fitness apps reward you with points for walking a specific distance or counting your steps and meeting a threshold that they have set in stone.
 Do this, and you get your points for the day.
 Doing this ensures that you get fit, but it does not guarantee you get anything from it.
 It may take you months or even a year to make the points needed to cash out.
 Most of these apps ask that you walk at least 5,000 and up to 15,000 steps daily to get a small number of points.
 My opinion?
 You can get more money by betting a friend that you can lose X amount of pounds.

-- Online testing – if you are a US, Canadian or UK citizen then you might make some money here.
+- Online testing: If you are a US, Canadian, or UK citizen, you might make some money here.
 Some websites are legit, asking the user to test various programs or sites and offering them usually $10 for 20 minutes of their testing time.
 Not so bad, in my opinion.
-Most of them also have a very low pay threshold, or they pay you shortly after completing the survey.
+Most of them also have a very low pay threshold or pay you shortly after completing the survey.
 Be aware that there is a small number of surveys available, but it is better than nothing, especially with how they are paid.